SAP-samples/btp-resource-consumption-monitor/README.md

 #### Step 2.
 Deploy the package
 In the **Work Zone Site Manager**, open the `Channel Manager` and:
-1. Synchronize your HTML5 Repository
+1. Synchronize your HTML5 Repository by clicking on the `refresh icon`
-2. Click on `+ New`, `Content Package` and upload the generated `/workzone/package.zip` file, specifying `btprc-srv` as Runtime Destination
+2. Click on `+ New`, `Content Package` and upload the generated `/workzone/package.zip` file, specifying `btprc-srv` as Runtime Destination.
+You can keep the other default values.
-3. Navigate to the `Site Directory` and make sure you have a site with the `view` setting set to `Spaces and Pages - New Experience`, and which has both the `BTP Resource Consumption Role` role and `BTP Resource Consumption SAC add-on` role assigned.
+3. The import will take up to 30 seconds to complete

+#### Step 3.
+Configure your site
+In the **Work Zone Site Manager**, open the `Site Directory` and:
+1. Create a new site (or use the `default` one)
+2. (optionally) Configure an alias by clicking on the 3-dots icon and select `Manage Site Alias`
+3. Click on the *gear icon* to open the `Site Settings`, and click on `Edit`
+4. In the `Display` section, change the `View Mode` to `Spaces and Pages - New Experience`
+5. In the right-hand side `Assignments` panel, make sure that the following 2 roles are enabled by clicking on their `+ icon`:
+    - BTP Resource Consumption Role
+    - BTP Resource Consumption SAC add-on
+6. Save and close

 ## Role Assignments